Andrea planned her own wedding during the pandemic. She learned a few tricks along the way.

 - Fathers who bring up embarrassing and inappropriate things.
 This isn't the time to reflect on your own marriage and why you got a divorce, dad.

-- People who are anxious and keep commenting on how they're really anxious.
+- Anxious people keep commenting on how they're really anxious.

 - A speech that is way too short.
 Things move immediately to the next event of the wedding.
 This can seem like you don't actually care about the bride and groom or are too focused on food.
 It can come off dismissive.